-4. Click it to expand the settings menu.
+4. Click on it to expand the settings menu.
 Scroll down until you find the “Reset” option.
-Click it, then once again click Reset to confirm your choice.
+Click on it, then once again click Reset to confirm your choice.

 1. Launch Mozilla Firefox and then type this line in the browser’s address bar: about: addons.
 Once the page fully loads, click “Extensions” on the left side of the page.

 3. Extra step: It is recommended to reset Firefox to wipe up all unwanted changes to settings implemented by the potentially unwanted program.
 In order to complete this task, you should visit About: Support Page and click on Refresh Firefox… button.
 Confirm by clicking the same option again in the pop-up window that appears on your screen.

 If you have Safari browser installed on your computer, you should remove unwanted extensions from it through these steps: